If you decide to go ahead, or you already publish your fees online, this checklist will help you with building an

 Your fees page is likely to be relatively long and potentially complex.

-Once it has been developed we recommend ‘road testing’ it, ideally with people who are in your target audience but aren’t existing clients as they will naturally understand your fees already.
+Once it has been developed we recommend ‘road testing’ it.
+Ideally, test it with people who are in your target audience but aren’t existing clients (as they will naturally understand your fees already).

 The aim is to understand whether you achieved your initial objective.
 Gauge their understanding of fees/services having reviewed the page.

 Remember, you are looking for trends.
 Making changes based on single opinions can be dangerous.

 We hope this helps

 Building an effective fees page to disclose your fees presents a different set of challenges to other parts of your website.

 The page is likely to be long and potentially complex.
 Furthermore, get it wrong and you might deter some people from getting in touch.
 That means the stakes are high and extra care needs to be taken in the layout, design, and text.